megascatterbomb/mega_mod/README.md

 In multi-stage maps, each win on a previous stage will provide winning teams with an advantage on the next stage.
 In vanilla TF2, this takes the form of the winning team's cart starting ahead of the enemy's cart.
 This mod adds another advantage: the winning team's cart will move slightly faster when automatically advancing in overtime compared to the enemy's cart.

 ### Map specific quirks:
+- On Hacksaw, the game_text entities that display "hacking" progress now operate on separate channels, so both teams' progress can display simultaneously.
 - On Hightower, rollback zones will be disabled if either cart is at the elevator and the round is in overtime.
 Unfortunately, Hightower's elevators are too jank for me to work around at this time.
 - Nightfall:
   - There's two improperly sized clip brushes on stage 3 next to the crossing.
 This mod spawns a couple of signs that take up the extra space covered by the clip brush, which also provide direction to players.